edgecase/bird-wave/doc/adding-om-component.md

 The '-' button works the exact same way, the only difference being that it needs to *decrement* the index of the current month.
-We can make this happen with a simple change to our /update-month!/ function, by letting it take a function as a parameter in addition to /model/ and /owner/:
+We can make this happen with a simple change to our _update-month!_ function, by letting it take a function as a parameter in addition to _model_ and _owner_:

 ```clojure
 (defn update-month! [model owner func]